stephenc/k8s-gcr-auth-helper/README.md

 k8s-gcr-auth-helper remove gcr-pull-secret-name
 ```

-*NOTE:* Be sure to provide the same `--service-account` arguments to `remove` if you want to revert the `imagePullSecrets` changes to those service accounts.
+*NOTE:* If you have manually added an `imagePullSecrets` reference to additional service accounts you can specify them with `--service-account ...` or you can just purge the secret reference from all accounts with `--all-service-accounts`.
 If you forget you can always edit the service accounts manually.